ytyulkinaxway/axway-open-docs/content/en/docs/apim_relnotes/20200930_apip_relnotes.md

 API Portal is available as a software installation or a virtualized deployment in a Docker container.
 For more information, see the following options:

 * If you are installing API Portal for the first time using this update, see [Install API Portal](/docs/apim_installation/apiportal_install/)
-* If you are already using API Portal (7.5.x, 7.6.x, 7.7.x) and want to install this update, see [Upgrade API Portal](/docs/apim_installation/apiportal_install/upgrade_automatic/)
+* If you are already using API Portal (7.5.x, 7.6.x, 7.7.x) and want to install this update, see [Upgrade API Portal](/docs/apim_installation/apiportal_install/upgrade_automatic/).
+* You can use the [cumulative upgrade script](/docs/apim_installation/apiportal_install/upgrade_automatic/#upgrade-api-portal-using-the-cumulative-upgrade-script) to upgrade directly from earlier versions (for example, 7.5.5, 7.6.2) to API Portal July 20, then apply this package to update your API Portal to the September 20 release.
+* See [API Portal single version upgrade](/docs/apim_installation/apiportal_install/upgrade_automatic/#upgrade-from-api-portal-7-6-2) to upgrade versions incrementally.

+API Portal in Docker containers is available for production environment from [API Portal 7.7 November 2020](/docs/apim_relnotes/20201130_apip_relnotes/) update.
+For more information, see [Production-ready Docker container](/docs/apim_relnotes/20201130_apip_relnotes/#production-ready-docker-container).

-* If you want to deploy API Portal in Docker containers, see [Deploy API Portal in containers](/docs/apim_installation/apiportal_docker/)
+*This section was updated to amend the information about API Portal in Docker containers.*

 ## New features and enhancements